Jeffrey-Ede/partial-STEM/README.md

 # Partial Scanning Transmission Electron Microscopy

 This repository is for the [paper](https://arxiv.org/abs/1807.11234) "Partial Scan Electron Microscopy with Deep Learning".
-It contains source code for a multi-scale generative adversarial network that can complete 512x512 electron micrographs from partial scans with 1/20 coverage with a 2.6% intensity error.
-Inference takes 20-30 ms, enablimg real-time partial scan completion.
+It contains source code for a multi-scale generative adversarial network that can complete 512x512 electron micrographs from partial scans.
+For partial scans with 1/20 coverage, it has a 2.6% intensity error.
+Inference takes 20-30 ms, enabling real-time partial scan completion.

 <p align="center">
   <img src="adv_vs_non-adv.png">